-Kilometer after kilometer I trek, the yellow fragrant broom-type plant making my path fragrant.
+Kilometer after kilometer I trekked, the yellow fragrant broom-type plant making my path fragrant.

 After the lovely Sierras the air is full of industrial noise, an acrid smell in my nose, and what with the searing heat and dust, and the fact that the Extremadura Road sign tells me I have a further 10kms to go, I am somewhat down-hearted.

-How much better than the motorway, though still I have to admit it is really hard going.
+How much better than the motorway, though still I have to admit it was really hard going.

 There are little signposted paths, but you must look hard for some of them and there are almost dangerous parts, presumably to avoid the motorway.
 It was so very hot by now, and I took frequent tiny breaks.
 I think one of them was where I left my water bottle 😦

 Why did I choose to do this long etape?
-I inevitably ask myself.
+I inevitably asked myself.

 Once again, there was a long walk to the municipal albergue, an ex-convent, and it was not at all straightforward.
 Up half of the cowboy-film-style main street I went – the sign directed me to the left – and through the small streets I wound, asking people if I saw any, although it was all but deserted at this hour, tracing and retracing my steps until I arrived.

-Do you know what?
 In the kitchen there was a machine which dispensed tea bags.
-Never seen anything like it.
+I had nver seen anything like it before.
 It even had green tea!